What Does it Take to Be a Musical Instrument Repairer or Tuner?

 - String instruments, and adjust trusses and bridges of instruments to obtain specified string tensions and heights.

-What a Musical Instrument Repairer or Tuner Should Know
+Skills Needed to be a Musical Instrument Repairer or Tuner

-These are the skills Musical Instrument Repairers and Tuners say are the most useful in their careers:
+When polled, Musical Instrument Repairers and Tuners say the following skills are most frequently used in their jobs:

 Repairing: Repairing machines or systems using the needed tools.